[ Tales | Map | Races | Nations | Calendar | Cosmology | Pantheon ]

 Underestimated: Their small stature leads many other peoples to miscalculate the Aelvani’s capabilities.
 This is a mistake that tends not to be made twice.
 The Aelvani are not a warrior culture in the traditional sense, but they are entirely capable of defending what is theirs, and they know their terrain better than anyone who might come to threaten it.

 Valued as Specialists: When the Aelvani do engage with the wider world, they are sought after for their elemental knowledge — navigation, metallurgy, agriculture, architecture, and weather-reading.
-A water aelf navigator or an earth aelf stonemason commands considerable respect in the right circles.
+A Mareveth navigator or a Terraeth stonemason commands considerable respect in the right circles.

 [ Tales | Map | Races | Nations | Calendar | Cosmology | Pantheon ]